dikshita-git/P-M-Test/README.md

 ```
 The config.vm.box would mean to configure the basic unit of vagrant setup called "vagrantbox" which is a complete cloned of the operating system image.
 In this case it is ubuntu 20.04.

-(My vagrant directory is in /home/dikshita/Desktop/P-M-Test/vagrant)

-Once it is setup, the follwoing commands are run to start the machin eusing vagrant:
+Once it is setup, the follwoing commands are run to start the machine using vagrant and all the following commands were executed thereafter:

 ```
 vagrant up